learn-co-students/artist-song-modules-cb-000/README.md

 ### Step 2: Instance Methods

-Let's go back to our `Song` and `Artist` class and take a look at another example of repetition.
-This time with instance methods.
+Let's go back to our `Song` and `Artist` class and take a look at another example of repetition, this time with instance methods.
 The `to_param` instance method is repeated in the `Song` and `Artist` class.
 Another great candidate for refactoring!

 Go ahead and comment out the `to_param` method in both the `Song` and `Artist` class.
 Run your test suite again and see those broken tests!